-Within the next decade, businesses expect to see 38% of their full-time staff working remotely.
-As companies hire remote workers more and more and distributed teams continue to grow, it’s important to not allow distance to be a barrier and make it known to your team members—from full-time and part-time employees to contractors and freelancers—that they are invaluable to your organization.
+Research shows that, post-pandemic, nearly half of companies (45%) plan to implement a hybrid work model, where employees can choose to work remotely part-time or even full-time.
+As companies hire more remote employees and distributed teams continue to grow, it’s important to not allow distance to be a barrier to your company culture.
+Make it known to your team members—from full-time and part-time employees to contractors and freelancers—that they are invaluable to your organization.

-Just as technological advancements have allowed for the opportunity to employ remote workers, technology will also help sustain the presence of remote employees in the workforce.
-To help your virtual and remote team members feel connected to and prepared to work alongside their team, ensure they have all of the necessary communication and productivity tools at their disposal, from team collaboration systems (like the Google Suite) to project management systems (like Asana and Trello).
-Seeing as communication, from weekly email updates to Slack channel discussion, sets the tone for a team’s unique culture, utilize digital communications systems as your virtual office to allow for all team members to collaborate and converse with one another.
+To help your remote team members feel prepared to work alongside their in-office coworkers, ensure they have all the necessary communication and productivity tools at their disposal.
+Consider using team collaboration systems or project management systems—like Asana or Trello.
+Seeing as communication—from weekly email updates to Slack discussions—sets the tone for a team’s unique culture, use digital communications systems as your virtual office to allow employees to collaborate.

 Recognize and reward good work on a regular basis

-The more that recognition for the accomplishments and achievements of team members is sung, the more that sense of company community grows.
-There are many creative ways to give your virtual and remote workers the kudos they earn (and deserve).
-In emails in which a team member’s contributions are praised, regularly bring attention to your remote colleagues’ outstanding work.
-A simple shoutout will make that employee feel like an essential part of the team.
-As well, do not underestimate the gesture of sending mail to your remote workers, including company swag, birthday gifts, and thank you cards.
-The thoughtfulness of receiving a gift in the mail will make your employee feel appreciated.
+Company community grows through the recognition of employee achievements.
+There are many creative ways to give your remote employees the kudos they deserve.
+Be sure to regularly bring attention to your remote colleagues’ outstanding work when recognizing employee accomplishments.
+A simple shoutout will help ensure that the employee feels like an essential part of the team.
+As well, don’t underestimate the gesture of sending mail to your remote workers, including company swag, birthday gifts, and thank you cards.

 Organize in-person events as much as possible

 Nothing can compare to the energy brought through in-person experiences when meeting, collaborating, and connecting with your fellow team members person-to-person.
-As much as your resources allow, plan to bring your employees together to convene for face-to-face meetings once a year, a couple times a year, or if you’re fortunate enough, quarterly.
-These events can range from your company’s annual retreat, as well as other learning and development, team-building, and community services events.
+As much as your resources allow, plan to bring your employees together for face-to-face meetings once a year, a couple times a year, or if budget allows, once every quarter.
+These events can take the form of your company’s annual retreat as well as other learning and development, team-building, and community service events.

 For remote employees within your region, arrange for team members to attend professional events, such as workshops and conferences, together.
-This way, they can both bond over what they’re learning together as well as bring back the knowledge and skills to the work they do for your company.
+This way, everyone can bond over what they’re learning together and bring back the knowledge and skills to the work they do for your company.

-With these ideas in mind, you can continue to be open and flexible in hiring the best people for the roles for your teams, while still providing a strong and lasting company culture experience both inside and outside of the office walls.
+With these ideas in mind, you can continue to be open and flexible in hiring the best people while still providing a strong and lasting company culture experience both inside and outside of the office.